Photo by Will Francis on Unsplash

 Small business dismissal code

-If you are a small business that’s followed the small business dismissal code, you can raise this as an objection.
+If you are a small business that’s followed the small business dismissal code, you can raise this as an objection to an employee application.

 Employee resignation